Content Marketing for SaaS: The 9-Step Guide

 You can create this calendar in a Google spreadsheet or tools such as Trello and CoSchedule.

-This calendar also helps give your team and freelancers a sense of direction and the schedule they will have to follow to meet those milestones.
+This calendar also helps give your team and freelancers a sense of direction and the schedule they must follow to meet those milestones.

 Here are three ways you can distribute your content:

-- Earned or shared channels: These channels are owned by third parties such as reviews sites, forums like Reddit and ProductHunt, news websites, websites that you can guest post on, etc.
+- Earned or shared channels: These channels are owned by third parties such as review sites, forums like Reddit and ProductHunt, news websites, websites you can guest post on, etc.

 The next day, they created this Twitter thread around the same topic.